PERTS/gymnast/README.md

 # gymnast

 Collection of useful functions for data analysis and visualization.
+Its authors place it into the Public Domain.
+This work is provided as-is and without any warranty.

 ## Install gymnast